Snow Canyon Middle School

 Because of the size and nature of this performance based class students will not be allowed to make up lost dress, participation or attendance points due to absences unless the absence or absences is due to a school excused activity or a prolonged medical situation.

-Students may do two extra credit article reviews each quarter.
-One summary is worth 30 points.
+Students may do two extra credit assignments each quarter.
+Each extra assignment is worth 30 points.

 Students may continue to keep a food/activity log after the actual assignment has been turned in.
 They may earn up the 60 extra credit points by showing this log.